British Electric Foundation: History

 It was not until 1991 that a second volume appeared, with the album this time being handled by Ten Records through AVL (Associated Virgin Labels Limited) rather than by the main unit of Virgin Records.
 Music of Quality and Distinction Volume Two again featured Tina Turner (singing "A Change Is Gonna Come") and Billy Mackenzie (singing "Free"), whilst B.E.F.'s version of "Family Affair" gave them and singer Lalah Hathaway a top 40 hit on the UK Singles Chart (this time credited to 'BEF featuring Lalah Hathaway').
 Scritti Politti's Green Gartside was another guest on the album, performing "I Don't Know Why I Love You", a track recorded in the same set of sessions that included Scritti Politti's pop-reggae version of "She's a Woman" (featuring Shabba Ranks), a recording which became a top 20 chart hit early in 1991.

 Dark was released 27 May 2013, with Ware explaining the album would consist of "Very dark versions of tunes that have to be of a certain type.
 Basically it's dark reinterpretations, primarily looking at things differently from a lyrical point of view.
 It's almost like soundscape stuff, in much the same way as "You've Lost That Loving Feeling" on "Reproduction" was kind of like a soundscape."

+At a Sheffield DocFest screening of the documentary Heaven 17: The Last Temptation on 12 June 2026, Ware announced the upcoming Music of Quality and Distinction Volume Four.
+He said there are 24 artists performing 27 songs, including a new song with Philip Oakey called “Find Her” which is their first collaboration since Ware left The Human League in October 1980.